 September is Hunger Action Month, a month dedicated to raising awareness of hunger in America and finding solutions within our communities.

-In America, 1 in 9 people struggle with hunger and Feeding America has predicted that statistic increasing to 1 in 6 people due to the coronavirus pandemic.
-Of these people, over 11 million of them are children who may not know where their next meal will come from.
+According to Feeding America, 1 in 8 people (42 million) in the U.S. experience food insecurity.
+Of these people, 13 million of them are children who may not know where their next meal will come from.

 Here’s how you can take action this month to help people in your community and beyond.

-3. Become a regular food bank or food pantry volunteer.
-Over half of all soup kitchens, food pantries, and meal programs in the Feeding America network rely on volunteer support.
+1. Become a regular food bank or food pantry volunteer.
+Over half of all soup kitchens, food pantries, and meal programs rely on volunteer support.
 Spending a few hours each month volunteering can make an enormous difference for food banks and the families they serve.
-And it can help you live longer and be happier.
-Pledge to volunteer at your local food bank.
+Volunteering can also help you live longer and be happier.
+Pledge to volunteer at your local food bank here.

 6. Donate or fundraise for Feeding America or your local food bank.
 Your donation to Feeding America or one of its member food banks keeps hunger relief programs across the country running smoothly.
 While donating food may seem like the best thing to do to help your local food bank, the Feeding America network of food banks can do even more with a monetary donation.
 Consider making a one-time or monthly donation in honor of Hunger Action Month.